AutomatedProcessImprovement/log-distance-measures/README.md

-# Event Log Distance Metrics
+# Event Log Distance Measures

-Python package with the implementation of different metrics to measure the distance between two event logs, from the control-flow perspective, temporal perspective, or both:
+Python package with the implementation of different distance measures between two event logs, from the control-flow, temporal, and queuing
+perspectives:

 - Control-flow
     - N-Gram Distribution Distance